August 11, 1926:

 National Windrush Monument unveiled in London

-Nottingham City Transport route 45 bus named "George Powe" on 87th anniversary of his birth
+Nottingham City Transport route 45 (now route 60) bus named "George Powe" on 87th anniversary of his birth

 Successful campaign to reverse discriminatory employment practices at Raleigh featured in the BBC 'Antiques Road Show'